NARPNet/NARPNet_NCS/README.md

-# NCS Macros for the NARPNet Digital Net
+# NCS and Operator Macros for the NARPNet Digital Net

 Documentation is in the **[Wiki](https://github.com/NARPNet/NARPNet_NCS/wiki)**.